simonmicro/Dear-Templates/Youtube-dl - Simply download mp3 and mp4.md

 ---
-summary: Bash alias to fastly download mp3s and mp4 from e.g. youtube
+summary: Bash alias to fastly download mp3 and mp4 from e.g. Youtube
 ---

 # Setup #